 [Editor’s Note: This is part of a series of blogs sharing insights from the results of a review conducted by Results for Development of the first three years of the innovationXchange (iXc) unit within the Australian Government Department of Foreign Affairs & Trade (DFAT).
-This blog explores the theme of scaling innovation, while others in this series look at building a culture of innovation, partnerships and the emerging concept of innovation ecosystems.]
+This blog explores the theme of scaling innovation, while others in this series look at the emerging concept of innovation ecosystems, partnerships, and building a culture of innovation.]

 In the field of international development, innovation is a means to an end, and the end we are all working toward is impact at scale.
 Although what that “scale”actually looks like in terms of depth, breadth or sustainability of impact differs across different actors and kinds of innovations, scaling is typically a long and difficult process requiring considerable time and resources.
 Coming up with a new idea or solution to a development issue is often the easy part — working out how to build a scalable business model, introduce and adapt it for different markets/populations and promote long-term, sustainable uptake are the real challenges.
 Most significantly, the evidence base on scaling innovation is still relatively immature, so there is no clear blueprint or roadmap to follow for success.